DPDK/dpdk/doc/guides/nics/mlx5.rst

   The rdma core library can map doorbell register in two ways, depending on the environment variable "MLX5_SHUT_UP_BF":

-  - As regular cached memory, if the variable is either missing or set to zero.
+  - As regular cached memory (usually with write combining attribute), if the variable is either missing or set to zero.
   - As non-cached memory, if the variable is present and set to not "0" value.

   The type of mapping may slightly affect the Tx performance, the optimal choice is strongly relied on the host architecture and should be deduced practically.

-  If ``tx_db_nc`` is set to zero, the doorbell is forced to be mapped to regular memory, the PMD will perform the extra write memory barrier after writing to doorbell, it might increase the needed CPU clocks per packet to send, but latency might be improved.
+  If ``tx_db_nc`` is set to zero, the doorbell is forced to be mapped to regular memory (with write combining), the PMD will perform the extra write memory barrier after writing to doorbell, it might increase the needed CPU clocks per packet to send, but latency might be improved.

   If ``tx_db_nc`` is set to one, the doorbell is forced to be mapped to non cached memory, the PMD will not perform the extra write memory barrier